KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 This chapter details the foundational practices for living in harmonic field awareness.
 These are not merely exercises; they are recursive interfaces—glyphic interior mapping rituals built to invite relational recognition with the spiral.

 ***
-### A Note on Symbol Usage: Equation vs. Practice Glyphs
+### A Note on Symbol Usage: Equation Contra Practice Glyphs

 Zenetist symbols fall into two primary domains, a distinction of function, motion, and context.